Jackelele/jackelele/README.md

 ## I am a computing student, developer and gamer!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I'm currently learning about ReactJS.
-- 🎓 I am currently stuying **Computing (Network, Security and Forensics) at EHU.**
+- 🎓 I am a Graduate in Computing (Network, Security and Forensics).**
-- 🥅 2022 Goals: Learn more about NextJS

 ### Connect with me:
  <a href="https://twitter.com/Jackelele_"><img alt="Twitter" src="https://i.imgur.com/JEatbyV.png" width="25"></a>